xdrpp/stc/cmd/goxdr/goxdr.1.md

-because go provides no uniform syntax for converting both enums and bools to int32.)  goxdr tries to figure out when the union discriminant is of type bool by following typedefs in the file, but this might now work if you use type aliases defined in a different file or constants other than "TRUE" and "FALSE".
+because go provides no uniform syntax for converting both enums and bools to int32.)  goxdr tries to figure out when the union discriminant is of type bool by following typedefs in the file, but this doesn't work work if you use type aliases defined in a different file.

 IEEE 754 floating point allows for many different NaN (not a number) values.
 The marshaling code simply takes whatever binary value go has